photo credit: Natural Burial New Mexico

 Ready to purchase?

-The Natural Burial Cemetery Guide Second Edition updated is now available for purchase in digital format as a complete or regional guide.
-Print version of the complete guide is available as a bundle with the digital update.
+The Natural Burial Cemetery Guide THIRD EDITION is available for purchase in digital format as a complete or regional guide.
+Print version of the complete Second Edition is still available as a bundle with the digital complete Third Edition.

 about the author and photographer

 ANN HOFFNER is a freelance journalist who began her career writing articles on meteorology and oceanography for sailing magazines.
 With her husband, photographer Tom Bailey, she spent 10 years living and traveling on a 44-foot sailboat, s/v Oddly Enough, starting from Maine and ending in Borneo.
-She currently lives in Maine and is a member of the Society of Environmental Journalists (SEJ), Investigative Reporters and Editors (IRE), and American Society of Journalists and Authors (ASJA).
+She currently lives in Maine and is a member of the Society of Environmental Journalists (SEJ), Boating Writers Internation (BWI), and American Society of Journalists and Authors (ASJA).
 During research for a book on green burial Ann recognized the need for a guide to natural burial cemeteries.
 It took several years to connect with the cemeteries and funeral homes that do natural burial, and the work is ongoing as the business grows.

 TOM BAILEY has worked as an architect, boat restorer, home builder and photographer.
 As first mate to Ann Hoffner he spent a number of years sailing and living aboard their sailboat s/v Oddly Enough.
 More recently he served as research companion and book designer for Ann's The Natural Burial Cemetery Guide.